Kieran-git/Visa-Processing-System/docs/decisions/0009-data-model.md

-# 9. Authentication Decision
+# 9. Data Model decision
-Date: 13/11/2023
+Date: 06/11/2023
 ## Context and Problem Statement

-What technology I will use to implement authentication into my system (verifying who someone is)
+What notation and diagram I will use to represent the data within my system.

 ## Considered Options